 Skip to main content

 What it is.
-An athlete’s Setup describes the bottles and flasks they carry — their carriage — and how each one is filled and mixed.
-Saturday maps the per-hour prescription onto that carriage so the athlete knows exactly what to put in each bottle and when to drink it.
-That’s the whole journey: carriage → consumption.
-Open an athlete from your roster to see their carriage.
-When to turn it.
-When the athlete’s gear changes (more or fewer bottles, a bigger flask, a feed zone on course), when a too-concentrated mix is causing stomach trouble, or when what they carry doesn’t cover the session’s duration.
-Make the change from their Setup — open the athlete from your roster.
-What changes for the athlete.
-A concrete bottle plan — fill volumes, scoop counts, and a drink cadence — with none of the math left to them.
-They just drink the plan.
+An athlete’s Setup describes the vessels they carry, their carriage, and how each one is filled and mixed.
+Saturday maps the per-hour prescription onto that carriage, so the athlete knows what goes in each bottle and when to drink it.
+When to change it.
+When the athlete’s gear changes, such as more or fewer bottles, a bigger flask, or a feed zone on course.
+When a mix that is too concentrated is causing stomach trouble.
+When what they carry does not cover the session’s duration.
+What the athlete gets.
+A concrete bottle plan with fill volumes, scoop counts, and a drink cadence, with none of the math left to them.
 The question it answers.
-“How much do I actually put in each bottle, and how often do I drink?”
+“How much do I put in each bottle, and how often do I drink?”

 What you do as a coach

 • Read it first.
-Open the athlete’s current carriage from your roster before changing anything — see ground truth, then adjust.
+Open the athlete’s current carriage before changing anything, so you are adjusting from ground truth rather than a guess.

 • Pre-fill for a new athlete.
-Setting up a less-techy athlete?
-From your roster, open them and dial in their bottling before they ever open the app — they arrive to a working plan (assisted onboarding).
+For an athlete who is less comfortable with the app, you can dial in their bottling from your roster before they ever open it, so they arrive to a working plan.

 See also